 In order to become a mentor with Campus Connections, students must attend one of the Mandatory Informational Meetings scheduled below.
-Attendance at one sessions is required, but attendees are under no obligation to apply.
+Attendance at one session is required, but attendees are under no obligation to apply.
 Just come and learn more about this exciting program.
 Following the meeting, you are invited to submit a Mentor Application (available below).

 Please contact us at Campusconnections@colostate.edu for more information.